celo-org/celo-monorepo/packages/docs/operations-manual/celo-foundation-voting-policy.md

     * Members have all completed the online training (see prerequisites)
     * Members have all completed the self-audit (see prerequisites)
     * Is a non-profit organization or donates to such organizations
     * Is a Foundation grant recipient
     * Is running or has run in the past 1 month a Validator on the Baklava testnet
 * Optional:
     * The list of contributions made to the Celo ecosystem
-    * Date. audit firm name, and report of your last security audit if your Group has been audited by an external firm in the past 12 months
+    * Date, audit firm name, and report of your last security audit if your Group has been audited by an external firm in the past 12 months

 ### Cohort Information